Lisa G Saw • March 11, 2026

 Along this journey I've been led from one book to another, then another, and on it goes.
 Sometimes the books have been recommended to me by family, friends or health practitioners, other times they've merely been mentioned in passing or in another book, and I've felt as though it was something that could help me further my knowledge and understanding.
 In many ways, they were like signs guiding me along at just the right moment when I needed them.
 My curiosity to learn more has led to a voracious appetite to read, which I've never experienced before.
 I love it!
 I feel like I'm on a fast train to somewhere, but the landscape out of the window isn't a blur as I whizz by, metaphorically speaking, but a glorious view of the world around me, simply seen from a new perspective.

 There is still much I wish to share in this blog series about my experience, in the hope it helps others and not just myself.
 But, it will take time to write it all whilst I'm still working.
 So, in the meantime, I decided to share some of the most significant books that have helped me along the way.
 It isn't the full list, by any means.
-For now, I'm only including a brief summary and snapshot of the significance to me, but hopefully this will be interesting and/or useful.
+For now, I'm only including a summary and snapshot of the significance to me, but hopefully this will be interesting and/or useful.
 Perhaps one of them will grab your attention and be something you might wish to read to help you on your own unique journey.

 Reading List

-The Mind Body Bible: Your Personalised Prescription for Total Health
+The Mind Body Bible: Your Personalised Prescription for Total Health by Dr Mark Atkinson

 "Dr Mark Atkinson is one of the UK's leading intergrated medical doctors.
 He is the founder of the British College of Integrated Medicine, a post-graduate training college for health professionals."